hichipli/CiteBar/README.md

 ## Acknowledgments

 Built with ❤️ for the academic community.
-Special thanks to early-career researchers who inspired this tool.

----

-*"May your academic impact continue to grow!" 💪*